 Spiritual revelations come in spiritual form, and are received only by the soul who is a spirit.
 When the soul transmits the spiritual revelation to the physical person, the faith process has begun.
-It is the pathway by which the desires of the physical person are transmitted to God through prayers and supplications, and by which God's response is transmitted back to him or her through the soul in the presence of the Holy Spirit.
+It is the pathway by which the desires of the physical person are transmitted to God through prayers and supplications, and by which God's response is transmitted back to him through the soul enabled by the Holy Spirit.

 As a reminder, the subconscious mind is the mind of the soul, and the conscious mind is the mind of the physical person.
 Communication between the two minds occurs when the subconscious mind, which is the superior of the two, partially overlaps with the conscious mind.

-However, since the conscious mind lacks the ability to interpret spiritual revelations, the soul translates the spiritual revelation it had received into a form that the conscious mind can understand, with the result that the spiritual revelation is experienced by the conscious mind as hope.
+However, since the conscious mind lacks the ability to interpret spiritual revelations, the soul translates the spiritual revelation it had received from the Holy Spirit into a form that the conscious mind can understand, with the result that the spiritual revelation is experienced by the conscious mind as hope.

 Hope is the conscious manifestation of faith.
-It induces a strong feeling in the physical person that he or she would have what is desired, and although hope has no physical form, it is constantly animated by expectation, fueled by the wisdom and the power of God.
+It induces certainty in the physical person that he will have what he desires by the wisdom and the power of God.